 This will make the employee understand the scenario that no more they are needed in the team.
 Hitting their ego is one way to make them quit their job on their own.

 8. Use office policies as your trump card:

 One easy method to make the employee quit is using office policies.

 There are mandate rules every organization has on its own.
 Most of the rules laid are not followed at all times.

-So, in order to restrict an employee and make them quit, you can ask them directly to follow these rules avoiding other employees behaviour.
+So, to restrict an employee and make them quit, you can ask them directly to follow these rules avoiding other employees’ behavior.
 This way the employee might feel to quit their job.

 9. Do not be available for all their calls:

 Any manager or team lead is expected to be very friendly and supportive.
-Once when you start moving away from them it is natural that they feel insecured.
+Once when you start moving away from them it is natural that they feel insecure.

 Use this method to make the employee keep in distance.
 Try avoiding personal calls or do not be available at all times.

 Minimize your touch with the employee.
-This might make them feel left out and also give them a thought of quitting their job.
+This might make them feel left out and also give them the thought of quitting their job.